UWAMEGFisheries/BrookeGibbons.github.io/_pages/about.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /Reef.jpg
-excerpt: "Our ultimate aim is to produce information that can assist managers and decision makers in their quest for more sustainable marine ecosystems.
+excerpt: "Our ultimate aim is to produce information that can assist managers and decision makers in their quest for more sustainable marine ecosystems."

-"
 feature_row:
   - image_path: /RHLobster.png
     title: "Something about lobsters"